 EKG Technician and CPR

-Health Training Center has EKG Technician and CPR Training Programs throughout Massachusetts at its campuses in Attleboro, Braintree, Cambridge, Chelmsford, Stoughton, and Worcester.
+Health Training Center has EKG Technician and CPR Training Programs throughout Massachusetts at its campuses in Attleboro, Braintree, Charlestown, Chelmsford, Stoughton, and Worcester.

 Looking for EKG Technician career training?

 The EKG Technician program at Health Training Center can be completed in as little as eight weeks.
 Through the eight weeks of clinical training, students will be provided with instruction on many topics necessary to work as an EKG Technician.
 Some of the skills they will receive training in are how to correctly place electrodes, operate the EKG (ECG) machine in order to produce a quality reading of the electrical activity of the heart, and to properly read and interpret the test results.
 They will also be provided instruction on performing CPR on adults, children, and infants as well as how to operate an AED Heartsaver.
 After their successful completion of the program, students should be prepared to work in an entry-level position in a physician’s office, clinic, hospital, laboratory, or other medical setting.

 The EKG courses are Introduction to Healthcare and CPR and EKG Techniques.
 Each course is designed to cover a different aspect of the EKG Technician and CPR program training to prepare students for certification and the healthcare field.
 This program consists of two classes and can also be taken along with Phlebotomy or as a part of the Medical Assistant Certificate program.Find Out More

 What’s the difference between an EKG and a ECG?